The Ark of the Covenant

-The ark of the covenant was the only piece of furniture in the most holy place (Exodus 25:10-22).
+The Ark of the Covenant was the only piece of furniture in the most holy place in God’s sanctuary or temple (Exodus 25:10-22).
 It was a box or chest of acacia wood overlaid with gold.
 Standing atop the chest were two angels made of solid gold.
 Between these angels was the mercy seat (Exodus 25:17-22), where the supernatural presence of God dwelt.
 This symbolized God’s throne in heaven, which is likewise located between two angels (Psalms 80:1).

-The Ten Commandments, which God wrote on tables of stone with His own finger, are His moral Law for us to obey (Revelation 14:12).
+The Ten Commandments, which God wrote on tables of stone with His own finger (Exodus 31:18), are His moral Law for us to obey today (Revelation 14:12; 12:17).
 But the mercy seat was above them, which signified that as long as God’s people confessed and forsook sin (Proverbs 28:13), mercy would be extended to them through the blood which was sprinkled on the mercy seat by the priest (Leviticus 16:15, 16).
 The blood of the animal represents Jesus’ blood that was shed for us to bring us forgiveness of sin (Matthew 26:28; Hebrews 9:22).

 In His service,